Puffy vs. Purple Mattress Comparison

 The top layer of the Puffy is memory foam, a material which is recognized as one of the best for contouring.
 Along with the transition and support layers, the Puffy mattress should alleviate pressure points while providing a supportive cradle for your shoulders, back, and hips.

-Purple’s proprietary grid does a good job of mimicking the contouring effects of memory foam.
+Purple’s proprietary Purple Grid does a good job of mimicking the contouring effects of memory foam.
 The hyper-elastic material is stretchy and provides relief from pressure points, but it’s also supportive where you need it to be.
 The firm layer of foam underneath helps keep the spine aligned.

 Resilience and Bounce